German utilities could receive 2.2 billion euros in tax refunds - court

 The utilities argue the finance ministry is not formally entitled to collect the tax as its remit does not stretch to the sector, only to taxes on personal consumption.

-(Additional reporting by Matthias Sobolewski; Editing by Maria Sheahan and David Evans)
+(Reporting by Christoph Steitz and Matthias Inverardi; Editing by Maria Sheahan and David Evans)